microsoft/vscode-dapr/README.md

 Follow the [Dapr guide](https://dapr.io/#download) to install the Dapr CLI for your platform and initialize the Dapr runtime.

-> This extension requires Dapr 0.5.0 or later.
+> This extension requires Dapr version 0.10.0 or later.

 ### Visual Studio Code

-This extension requires Visual Studio Code version 1.42 and above; follow the [VS Code guide](https://code.visualstudio.com/) for installing VS Code for your platform.
+Follow the [VS Code guide](https://code.visualstudio.com/) for installing VS Code for your platform.

+> This extension requires Visual Studio Code version 1.48 or later.

 ## Feature Overview